 Please search the catalogues here to identify the material(s) you would like to consult, then fill in a request card in person in the Reading Room, or email firstname.lastname@example.org, to request the individual item(s).

 Some materials may not be available due to their condition or size, or may already have been requested, so to avoid disappointment – especially if you are visiting from a distance – we would advise that you contact us in advance of your visit.
 Please also allow adequate retrieval time for multi-volume sets of materials and larger single items such as plans.

 Access to browseable Reading Room Materials

-Local Collection, S Collection and Reading Room periodicals are all on open access shelves in the Reading Room and so will be accessible and available for consultation on Thursday evenings.
+Local Collection, S Collection and Reading Room periodicals, listed here are all on open access shelves in the Reading Room and so will be accessible and available for consultation without prior notice.